AmirHuxain/CodeIgniter-Insert-Batch-on-DUPLICATE-KEY-Update/README.md

 # CodeIgniter-Insert-Batch-on-DUPLICATE-KEY-Update
 This class helps you to extend the codeigniter mysqli driver to be able to support update on duplicate while inserting batch feature.
-This allows you to be able to supply a an array of key value pairs to be inserted into separate rows.
+This allows you to be able to supply an array of key value pairs to be inserted into separate rows.

 1. Copy Both My_Loader.php and MY_DB_mysqli_driver.php to "application/core" folder.
 2. Use $this->db->insert_on_duplicate_update_batch() inseated of $this->db->insert_batch()